jlbaker3/PokeViewer/README.md

  ## Download

- To download this application, users can download the app-debud.apk file and install it on an Android device version 8.0 or later.
+ To download this application, users can download the app-debug.apk file and install it on an Android device version 8.0 or later.